 The regular length of this programme of studies is six semesters.
 Therefore, you should primarily devote the sixth semester to writing the Bachelor's Diploma Thesis.
 However, the process of writing must be preceded by extensive research and preparation.
 You should manage the research by the end of the semester prior to the last one, i.e. the fifth one.

-- If you are planning to finish your studies in the sixth semester, you must decide on the field of your Thesis by the end of the FOURTH semester of your studies.
+- If you are planning to finish your studies in the sixth semester, you must decide on the field of your Thesis at the beginning of of the FIFTH semester of your studies.
 At this point, see the professor whom you wish to be your supervisor and discuss your topic and the idea.
-Then fill in this form than have it signed by your supervisor and hand it in at the department office.
+Then enter your topic into the IS (Student > V průběhu semestru > Rozpisy témat > Bakalářská > Témata: založit).

-- In the SIXTH (i.e. the last) semester, register for AJ19850 (Bachelor's Diploma Thesis) in the IS.
+- In the SIXTH (i.e. the last) semester, register for AJL19801 (Bachelor's Thesis Seminar II) and AJ19850 (Bachelor's Diploma Thesis) in the IS.
 Start writing the Thesis as soon as possible and see your supervisor regularly.
 Remember: it is difficult and time consuming to produce a Thesis!
 You should think about your writing schedule in the terms of months rather than days or weeks.
-If you are graduating in the Spring semester, the deadline is set by the Faculty to April 30 (for defense in June); if you are graduating in the Fall semester, the deadline is November 30 (defense in January or February).
+If you are graduating in the Spring semester, the deadline is set by the Faculty to April 30 (for defense in June).
+Lately this deadline was shifted to mid-May; if you are graduating in the Fall semester, the deadline is November 30 (defense in January or February).
+Lately this deadline was shifted to mid-December.
 Theses submitted after the deadline will not be accepted (it is possible to submit a petition for a postponed deadline, but only serious reasons will be considered, such as a long study stay abroad or serious illness).

-- Both the seminar (AJ19800) and the Thesis itself (AJ19850) are graded with credit ("zápočet" = Z) in the IS.
-You will get a "Z" for the Seminar in the IS if you pass the assignments in the E-course in ELF.
+- All three seminars (AJL19800, AJL19801) and the Thesis itself (AJL19850) are graded with credit ("zápočet" = Z) in the IS.
+You will get a "Z" for the Seminar I in the IS if you pass the assignments in the E-course in ELF.
+You will get a "Z" for the Seminar II in the IS for regularly consultation with your supervisor and submiting chapters to him/her.
 You will get a "Z" for the Thesis in the IS if you fulfill the formal criteria as set by the Faculty and the Department (see above).
 You will receive a grade after a defense.
 Prior to the defense, you will get a report from the second reader (if it is negative, you will get a report from the supervisor, too).
 You will then defend the Thesis as a part of the State Examination before a committee (supervisor, second reader, the chairperson) and receive a grade which will then appear on your diploma.